InnerSourceCommons/innersourcecommons.org/README.md

 If you are adding any widgets to the site, please check if they add cookies by clicking the lock in front of the URL in your browser and checking the cookies before and after you add the widget.

-In case the widget adds cookies to the website plese update the Privacy Policy (content/about/privacy.md) with the new cookies.
+In case the widget adds cookies to the website please update the Privacy Policy (`content/about/privacy.md`) with the new cookies.

 ## Installation and local run